JS-Demi/JS-Demi/README.md

-# Hi, I'm Dmitry 👋
+# Hi there👋 I'm a front-end developer

   ## Contact with me: